 A trust anchor is a secure hardware element, either a separate physical chip, or a secure core inside a CPU, that is capable of securely storing and processing cryptographic secrets.
-A UICC or eUICC device is an example of a secure technology that can be used as a trust element to store authentication secrets.
+A UICC or eUICC with IoT SAFE is an example of a secure technology that can be used as a trust element to store authentication secrets.